pomerium/documentation/content/docs/reference/service-urls.md

 ## Authorize Internal Service URL

-The **Authorize Internal Service URL** setting is only required for split-service mode deployments where Pomerium can’t access the public Authorize Service URL.
+The **Authorize Internal Service URL** setting is only required for split-service mode deployments where Pomerium can't access the public Authorize Service URL.

 If included, Authorize Internal Service URL will override Authorize Service URL.